fedepaol/PostmanLib--Rings-Twice--Android/README.md

 in case of a query string parameter.

 ####Sending a server command:
 A RestServerRequest might be used to initialize a RestServerCommand to be sent.
-There is also a facility method that does that for you:
+There is also an helper method to make the things easier:

     ServerInteractionHelper.getInstance().sendRestAction(this,"MyRequestId", request1, request2);